Bradenham, Buckinghamshire: Manor house

 Bradenham is the location of a grand red brick manor house, which in the 13th century was a property belonging to the Earl of Warwick.
 The house was fit for royalty, as in 1566 Queen Elizabeth I was entertained here by Lord Windsor.
 The current manor house was substantially built by Sir Edmund Pye, 1st Baronet around 1670 with tall sash windows, steep roofs and slim brick chimneys.
 In the 19th century it was the home of Isaac D'Israeli who died there in 1848 and is buried in the churchyard.
 His son Benjamin Disraeli, who became the prime minister, lived there for part of his early life.
 In the later Victorian era, the house was turned into a boarding school for local young gentlemen.
-Bradenham Manor is currently leased by the National Trust to Grant Thornton UK LLP as the firm's National Training Centre.
+In recent years, Bradenham Manor was leased by the National Trust to Grant Thornton UK LLP as the firm's National Training Centre.
+However, the manor has now been returned to the National Trust.
 It is well known for its gardens.

 It featured as the 'Wargames Headquarters' in the 1967 film, The Dirty Dozen.